Italy's Matteo Salvini Hopes To Lead Nationalist Wave In Upcoming European Elections

 Salvini's critics say he legitimizes words and behavior that have been taboo in Italy for decades, encouraging and enabling people to act in a manner that hasn't been tolerated since the end of World War II.

-Last month in Milan, men wearing black — the color Mussolini's squads favored — hailed the dictator near the spot where partisans executed him in 1945.
+Last month in Milan, men wearing black — the color Mussolini's squads favored — hailed the dictator near the spot where partisans, who had executed him elsewhere, strung up his body in 1945.

 Earlier this month in Sicily, authorities suspended a schoolteacher for her students' project comparing fascist laws against Jews to Salvini's anti-migrant decrees.

 And in Rome this month, members of the neo-fascist CasaPound group harassed a Roma woman and her family who were being escorted by police into a public housing project.
 Video of the incident captured a 25-year-old skinhead shouting at her, "I will rape you, whore!"